Home

 The strike/exercise price is part of the option contract it does not change, however the stock price fluctuates on a daily basis.

-In the previous lesson we revealed that the strike price is one of the factors that affect the options value, particularly its relation to the current market price of the stock.
+In the previous lesson we revealed that the exercise price is one of the factors that affect the options value, particularly its relation to the current market price of the stock.

 There are three different terms for describing this relationship: